 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by New American Library (NAL) on November 2010 and has 335 pages.
+urban fantasy that was published by New American Library (NAL) on November 2010 and has 335 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Undone, Unknown, Rachel Caine, Bite Club, Dark and Stormy Knights, Devil's Bargain, Devil's Due, Last Breath, Unseen, Hex Appeal, Unbroken, Black Dawn, Working Stiff, Two Weeks' Notice, Bitter Blood, Kiss of Death, Fall of Night, Daylighters, Kicking It, Prince of Shadows, Ink and Bone, Paper and Fire, Ash and Quill, Killman Creek

 Ninth in the Young-Adult paranormal series, Morganville Vampires, Ghost Town starts with a bang.

 In 2010, Ghost Town was nominated for the Goodreads Choice Award for Young Adult Fantasy.